-A Total Fire Ban (TFB) is declared because of extreme weather conditions or when widespread fires are seriously stretching firefighting resources.
-A TFB is declared by DFES following consultation with local governments.
+A Total Fire Ban (TFB) is declared on days of extreme weather or when widespread fires are seriously stretching firefighting resources.

 When a TFB is declared it prohibits the lighting of any fires in the open air and any other activities that may start a fire.